German Ambassador to China Jan Hecker dies | DW | 06.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Hecker has been in the ambassadorial role for only a few days.
+Hecker had only been in the ambassadorial role for a few days.
+The 54-year-old previously worked as a foreign policy advisor to German Chancellor Angela Merkel.

 The German Ambassador to China and Angela Merkel confidant, Jan Hecker, has died after only a few days in the role, the Federal Foreign Office announced on Monday morning.